-Shin splints are caused by sudden increases in the intensity or duration of running and impact activities.
-Repeated trauma from exercise causes excessive force on the tibia (shin bone) and the connective tissues that attach the surrounding muscles to the bone.
-What causes shin splints is a common question for many runners suffering from it.
+Shin splints are often caused by sudden increases in the intensity or duration of running and impact activities.
+Repeated trauma from exercise causes excessive force on the and the connective tissues that attach the surrounding muscles to the bone.
+What causes shin splints is an important question for many runners suffering from it.

 Shin splints often trouble athletes building up the intensity of exercises too quickly without proper rest between the intervals.
-Shin splints can result from variety of problems and it is a common injury for both professional athletes and beginners.
+IT is a problem of too much too soon.
+Shin splints can result from variety of problems and it is a common injury for both professional athletes and beginner runners.

 Weaknesses in muscle strength and flexibility

 One of the main causes for shin splints are tibia and its surrounding connective tissues suffering too much trauma.
 The excessive impacts may be caused by the weaknesses in the tibialis anterior and posterior tibialis muscles, as well as the inadequate strength of muscles around the ankle and pelvis.
 The recommended methods for healing shin splints often include getting proper rest and using the proper type of shoes, but they are often only partial solutions.

 Your body should work as a single unit, building functional strength throughout the entire body allows it to have less weaknesses for other injuries as well.
 One of the most effective ways of preventing shin splints from resurfacing is to do the proper exercises for shin splints and shin splint stretches for the muscles related to the tibia and ankles.
 In some cases having tight calves can also cause pronation problems.